 Daihonzan Eiheiji is the highest-rated place to visit in Fukui (city) right now.

-The largest category is temples, with 54 places to explore.
+The largest category is parks, with 87 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.